VivekReddy2901/EXP-3/README.md

 Explanation of Programs

-Creating and Printing a Tuple
+1. Creating and Printing a Tuple
 A tuple is created with different data types and printed using print().

-Accessing Tuple Elements
+2. Accessing Tuple Elements
-Tuple elements are accessed using index values, starting from 0.
+Tuple elements are accessed using index values starting from 0.

-Slicing a Tuple
+3. Slicing a Tuple
 Slicing is used to extract a range of elements from a tuple.

-Tuple Repetition Using * Operator
+4. Tuple Repetition Using * Operator
 The * operator repeats tuple elements multiple times.

-**Difference Between (10)5 and (10,)5
+5. Difference Between (10)*5 and (10,)*5

 (10)*5 performs arithmetic multiplication

 (10,)*5 creates a tuple with repeated elements

-List vs Tuple Memory Behavior
+6. List vs Tuple Memory Behavior

 Tuples have a fixed memory location

 Lists can change their memory address due to mutability

-Tuple Functions
+7. Tuple Functions
 Built-in functions like count() are used to count occurrences of elements in a tuple.

-ALGORITHM :-
+ALGORITHM
-Student Marks Tuple (Analysis)
+1. Student Marks Tuple (Analysis)

-Step 1: Start
+Start

-Step 2: Create a tuple containing student marks
+Create a tuple containing student marks

-Step 3: Store marks in a tuple variable
+Store marks in a tuple variable

-Step 4: Display the tuple
+Display the tuple

-Step 5: Find maximum marks using max()
+Find maximum marks using max()

-Step 6: Find minimum marks using min()
+Find minimum marks using min()

-Step 7: Calculate total marks using sum()
+Calculate total marks using sum()

-Step 8: Calculate average marks
+Calculate average marks

-Step 9: Display all results
+Display all results

-Step 10: Stop
+Stop

-Student Details Tuple (Unpacking and Evaluation)
+2. Student Details Tuple (Unpacking and Evaluation)

-Step 1: Start
+Start

-Step 2: Create a tuple containing subject name, marks, and grade Step 3: Store the details in a tuple variable
+Create a tuple containing subject name, marks, and grade

+Store the details in a tuple variable

-Step 4: Unpack tuple into separate variables
+Unpack tuple into separate variables

-Step 5: Display subject, marks, and grade
+Display subject, marks, and grade

-Step 6: Check if marks ≥ 75
+Check if marks ≥ 75

-Step 7: If yes, display "Distinction"
+If yes, display "Distinction"

-Step 8: Stop
+Stop

-Attendance Count Using Tuple
+3. Attendance Count Using Tuple

-Step 1: Start
+Start

-Step 2: Create a tuple containing attendance values (P and A) Step 3: Count total present days using count('P')
+Create a tuple containing attendance values (P and A)

+Count total present days using count('P')

-Step 4: Count total absent days using count('A')
+Count total absent days using count('A')

-Step 5: Display present and absent days
+Display present and absent days

-Step 6: Stop
+Stop

-CONCLUSION :-
+CONCLUSION

 In this experiment, we studied the concept of tuples in Python.
 We learned how to create tuples, access their elements using indexing and slicing, and perform operations such as repetition and counting elements.
 The experiment also demonstrated practical applications such as student marks analysis, tuple unpacking, and attendance tracking.